OxfordRSE/IntroCMakeCourse/slides/IntroCMakeCourse.md

 [...]
 ```

+# "module" mode for `find_package`

+Libraries don't always come with a CMake config file
+`<PackageName>Config.cmake`.

+CMake can also find the library based on a file `Find<PackageName>.cmake`.
+This behaviour corresponds to using `find_package` with the keyword `MODULE`:

+    find_package(library_name MODULE REQUIRED)

+Such *module files* are typically provided by CMake itself.

+They can also be written for a particular use case if required.

+# Package components

+Often libraries are split into different components.

+E.g. Boost: filesystem, thread, date-time, program-options, numpy...

+Most programs only rely on a subset of components

+    set(
+      boost_components
+      filesystem
+      chrono
+      )
+    find_package(Boost MODULE REQUIRED COMPONENTS ${boost_components})

+The CMake target for a component is `<PackageName>::<ComponentName>`
+(*e.g.* `Boost::filesystem`).

 # That's all, folks

 This was only the tiniest tip of the modern CMake iceberg.
 There are so many great resources available, and here are just a few of them: